-coording to Chafe (1994) the primary requirement for discussing a thing is to first understand the actual thing being talked about.
+According to Chafe (1994) the primary requirement for discussing a thing is to first understand the actual thing being talked about.
 Thus, in order to have a proper understanding of the concept of terrorism before discussing it will necessitate taking a historical excursion into the origin of the concept.
 Gupta (2008) traced the origin of the concept to a plot hatched in 1605 by a group of provincial English Catholics to kill King James 1 of England, his family, and most of the protestant aristocracy.
-The plotters tried to smuggle barrels of purpowder into the vaults underneath the Parliament House.
-The proposed into the value of the protestant aristocracy is underneath.
-The proposed in the House for a meeting.
+The plotters tried to smuggle barrels of gunpowder into the vaults underneath the Parliament House.
+The conspirators planned to blow it up when the King was going to be in the House for a meeting.
 The plotters had also perpetrated plan to abduct the royal children, and incite a revolt in the midlands.
 For want of words to describe the enormity of the conspiracy left Edward Coke, the Chief Justice of Common Pleas, to term it as "the reign of terror" (la Terreur) following the French Revolution, which gave birth to the term "terrorism".